APSIS-ANALYSIS/PERIGEE/examples/cmm/instruction.md

 * `-sur_file_in` specifies the vtp or vtu file for the inlet surface.
 * `-sur_file_wall` specifies the vtp or vtu file for the wall surface.
 * `-sur_file_out_base` specifies the vtp or vtu file for the outlet surfaces.
 Together with the number of outlets, the code will load sur_file_out_base + xxx.vtp (vtu) from the disk.

-The following arguments determines the wall properties.
+The following arguments determines part of the wall properties.
 * `-is_uniform_wall` is a bool argument that determines if we want to have uniform wall properties.
+It determines which constructor is called for ElemBC_3D_tet_wall.
+If it is false, the wall properties are determined from a centerline file.
+The file for the centerline should be named as centerlines.vtp and be placed in the preprocessor folder.
+The wall thickness is 20 percent of the radius.
+The Young's modulus is calculated from an empirical formula, which is. defined in ElemBC_3D_tet_wall::compute_youngsmod.
 If it is true, the following two arguments determien the actual properties.
-    +`-wall_thickness` gives the wall thickness.
+    * `-wall_thickness` gives the wall thickness.
-    +`-wall_youngsmod` gives the Young's modulus of the wall.
+    * `-wall_youngsmod` gives the Young's modulus of the wall.
+* `-wall_springconst` defines the supporting tissue model's elastic coefficient.
+* `-wall_dampingconst` defines the supporting tissue model's damping coefficient.

+So far, the thickness-to-radius ratio, the formula for the Young's modulus, the supporting tissue's two parameters are assumed to take a uniform value.
+In a more sophsiticated manner, one may set them with different values in different regions of the wall.
+To do so, one needs to go over the thrid constructor for the ElemBC_3D_tet_wall class.

+The following argument determines the boundary conditions on the inlet and outlets.
+* `-cmmbc_type` is an integer flag that determines NodalBC_3D_CMM.
+If it is `0` (default value), the wall is set to be deformable; if it is `1`, the wall is set as a homogeneous boundary meaning the wall is rigid; if it is `2`, the variables in the fluid subdomain is fixed so that one can solve the wall mechanics for prestress.
+* `-ringbc_type` is an integer flag that determines NodalBC_3D_ring, which also affects NodalBC_3D_CMM.
+If it is `0` (default value), the ring nodes are fully clamped; if it is `1`, the ring nodes are allowed to move within their original plane.